stack/thehunt/README.markdown

 *   Authentication to the website is via HTTP Basic Auth, which isn't the best.
 *   There are only settings for one set of Checkpoints, so once you run the system once, you need to manually delete everything to start over.
+*   The Checkpoint system is a bit asinine.
+I wrote it late at night and I now realize is could be much simpler.
 *   The theming is basic.
 It uses [Bourbon][bourbon] / [Neat][neat] / [Bitters][bitters] / [Refills][refills], so it could look much better.

 ## Comments?
 Concerns?